Preventing Learning Stagnation in PPO by Scaling to 1 Million Parallel Environments: Background

 \subsection{PPO-EWMA}

-In PPO, the behavior policy serves two distinct purposes~\citep{schulman2017Proximal,hilton2022Batch}.
+In PPO, the behaviour policy serves two different purposes~\citep{schulman2017Proximal,hilton2022Batch}.
 The first is to calculate the \textbf{importance sampling} ratio, in order to correct for the fact that the data-collecting policy is not the same as the current policy being learned (since we do multiple minibatches and epochs per policy update step).
-The second is to act as a \textbf{regularizer}, to ensure that the current policy does not drift too far away from a reasonable reference.
-A key insight from \citet{hilton2022Batch} is that we can use two \textit{different} policies to serve these distinct purposes: the behavior policy collects a fixed amount of data, and the proximal policy (i.e., the reference policy we regularize towards) is set to the policy from a fixed number of minibatch update steps ago (where older proximal policies lead to stronger regularization).
-This allows us to control the relative strength of regularization without altering the data collection process.
-Since storing all intermediate policies is expensive in terms of memory, the approximation the authors suggest is an exponentially-weighted moving average (EWMA) of the current policy's weights, where the center of mass of the EWMA controls the ``age'' of the reference policy, and thereby the regularization strength.\footnote{For an EWMA with decay rate $\beta$, the center of mass is defined as $\frac{1}{1 - \beta} - 1$, measured in minibatch update steps.}
+The second is to act as a \textbf{regulariser}, to ensure that the current policy does not drift too far away from a reasonable reference.
+A key insight from \citet{hilton2022Batch} is that we can use two \textit{different} policies to serve these distinct purposes: the behaviour policy collects a fixed amount of data, and the proximal policy (i.e., the reference policy we regularise towards) is set to the policy from a fixed number of minibatch update steps ago (where older proximal policies lead to stronger regularisation).
+This allows us to control the relative strength of regularisation without altering the data collection process.
+Since storing all intermediate policies is expensive in terms of memory, the approximation the authors suggest is an exponentially-weighted moving average (EWMA) of the current policy's weights.

-\citet{hilton2022Batch} further argue that the number of parallel environments in standard PPO implicitly influences the regularization, since it changes the age of the behavior policy, which in PPO is the same as the policy that we regularize towards.
-PPO-EWMA decouples these factors, allowing practitioners to set regularization independent of parallelization, and has been used in several recent works to improve training stability, often in asynchronous settings~\citep{hilton2023scaling,zheng2025stabilizing,fu2025areal}.
+\citet{hilton2022Batch} further argue that the number of parallel environments in standard PPO implicitly influences the regularisation, since it changes the age of the behaviour policy, which in standard PPO is the same as the policy that we regularise towards.
+PPO-EWMA decouples these factors, allowing practitioners to set regularisation independent of parallelisation, and has been used in several recent works to improve training stability, often in asynchronous settings~\citep{hilton2023scaling,zheng2025stabilizing,fu2025areal}.
 This is done by modifying the PPO loss function as follows: